Venezuela's Guaido launches national tour in 'new phase' to oust Maduro

 “I am certain we will move forward,” said hairdresser Irasai Torres, 60, who attended Guaido’s speech in Valencia, which has been hard-hit by factory closures and the departure of foreign firms.
 “My life is at a crossroads - we never have water, electricity has been going out for years, and we need to wait in line for food.
 We do not deserve this.”

-Maduro has blamed a U.S. cyber attack for the outage, and this week the country’s chief prosecutor asked the Supreme Court to probe Guaido for alleged involvement in “sabotage” of the country’s electricity system.
+Maduro has blamed a U.S. cyberattack for the outage, and this week the country’s chief prosecutor asked the Supreme Court to probe Guaido for alleged involvement in “sabotage” of the country’s electricity system.
 But local electrical engineers told Reuters the blackout was the result of years of lack of maintenance.

-Additional reporting by Corina Pons in Caracas; Writing by Luc Cohen; Editing by Richard Chang
+Additional reporting by Corina Pons and Luc Cohen in Caracas; Writing by Luc Cohen; Editing by Richard Chang and Nick Zieminski